claireso/bookmarks/README.md

 Create your account
 ---------------------
-After the configuration of your application and starting your mongo server, you need to create your account.
+After the configuration of your application and starting your Mongodb server, you need to create your account.
 For this enter this command line:
 ```
 node install.js development
 ```